 Multinationals across the globe are now starting to acknowledge their long tail problem.
-What exactly is an organization’s long tail?
+What exactly is an organization’s long-tail?
 Global companies have an uneven employee distribution across countries.
-You may have 5000+ employees in the united states and 3000+ employees in China and India.
-But what about those 70 employees is Israel or 10 to 50 workers scattered across Europe?
-If you carefully analyze the pattern of employee distribution in many multinational firms, you can visualize the long tail of countries with double-digit or even single digit workforce.
-The graph below paints a picture of the typical employee population across the primary, secondary, and long tail countries for global organizations (10%-30% of the employee population is distributed throughout 70% – 90% of the countries)
+You may have 5000+ employees in the United States and 3000+ employees in China and India.
+But what about those 70 employees in Israel or 10 to 50 workers scattered across Europe?
+If you carefully analyze the pattern of employee distribution in many multinational firms, you can visualize the long-tail of countries with double-digit or even single digit workforce.
+The graph below paints a picture of the typical employee population across the primary, secondary, and long-tail countries for global organizations (10%-30% of the employee population is distributed throughout 70% – 90% of the countries)

-- The Problem of Managing Multiple Vendors: Your global organization can resort to local human resource providers to manage your long tail workforce.
+- The Problem of Managing Multiple Vendors: Your global organization can resort to local human resource providers to manage your long-tail workforce.
 But this strategy to handle your sparse employee population gives rise to many complexities in the long run.
 The foremost challenge is hiring and managing multiple vendors.
-You need a vendor for each long tail country.
-And worse if the vendor is not a holistic provider of HR services, you have to hire different vendors for every HR function such as payroll, background screening, onboarding, , You need to exert a tremendous amount of effort and investment to manage this complex network of vendors.
+You need a vendor for each long-tail country.
+And worse if the vendor is not a holistic provider of HR services, you have to hire different vendors for every HR function such as payroll, background screening and onboarding.
+You need to exert a tremendous amount of effort and investment to manage this complex network of vendors.
 Furthermore, consolidating HR data from various vendor systems is another effort intensive and burdensome task for your HR team that partially negates the purpose of outsourcing.